-Can an ENA council provide its members with legislators' voting records on key issues?
+Can an ENA state council provide its members with legislators' voting records on key issues?

-Councils may tell their members how legislative members voted on key issues.
+State councils may tell their members how legislative members voted on key issues.
 While councils are prohibited from engaging in campaign activities, they may present and disseminate information during political campaigns as long as the practice is performed in the same manner that it would be during non-campaign times.

 A problem arises when an organization waits to disseminate voting records until a campaign is underway.
-If your council has not published records regularly across the year, it may not, during the campaign, publish a recap of legislative session votes.
+If your state council has not published records regularly across the year, it may not, during the campaign, publish a recap of legislative session votes.

-Can an ENA council inform candidates of its positions on key issues and ask for their support?
+Can an ENA state council inform candidates of its positions on key issues and ask for their support?

-A council may inform political candidates of its positions on particular issues and urge them to pledge their support.
+A state council may inform political candidates of its positions on particular issues and urge them to pledge their support.

-Can a council have an annual breakfast or similar event for state legislators?
+Can an ENA state council have an annual breakfast (or similar event) for state legislators?

-A council may have an annual breakfast or similar event for state legislators as long as the council does not endorse candidates or allow campaign activities during the event.
+A state council may have an annual breakfast or similar event for state legislators as long as the state council does not endorse candidates or allow campaign activities during the event.

-Is lobbying by individual ENA council members or volunteers considered lobbying as it relates to the organization?
+Is the lobbying by individual ENA state council members or volunteers considered lobbying as relates to the organization?

-When there is no expenditure by the council, there is no lobbying.
-Additionally, any political or lobbying endeavors a member may participate in individually involve their own personal positions and cannot be represented as the position of the council.
+When there is no expenditure by the state council, there is no lobbying.
+Additionally, any political or lobbying endeavors that a member may take on are their own personal positions and cannot be represented as the position of the state council.